 Most people would love the benefits that come from working from home.
-Unfortunately, many unscrupulous organizations know this and try to make money by peddling work-from-home scams.
+Unfortunately, there are businesses out there that know this and try to make money by peddling work-from-home scams.

 These scams can often be difficult to recognize at first, and many actually look legitimate.
-These warning signs will help you steer clear of work from home scams:
+These top warning signs will help you steer clear of work from home scams.

-They require you to make a purchase upfront.
+The company requires you to make a purchase upfront

 No legitimate job will ask you to pay for anything; you’re working for them for money, not the other way around.
 If any job asks you to pay for training materials or items to sell, avoid it.
 It’s most likely a scam.

-They promise very high pay for little work.
+The company promises very high pay for little work

 In this case, the old saying “If it’s too good to be true, it probably is” applies.
 Any job that promises you can make hundreds or even thousands of dollars a week doing a few hours of work is not a legitimate job.